Learn / Blog / Article

 Data-driven CRO and split tests usually start with a metric-based observation, which can include information like the average visitors’ time on your page, bounce rate, # of partial form completions, etc.

-Advanced techniques go more in-depth by integrating on-site tracking: this is where you can use Heatmaps, scroll depth information, and recorded visitor sessions as the basis for your hypotheses.
+Advanced techniques and CRO tools go more in-depth by integrating on-site tracking: this is where you can use heatmaps, scroll depth information, and recorded visitor sessions as the basis for your hypotheses.
 You can use this data to refine your user experience, tweak button placements, adjust headline copy, and make plenty of other changes to improve your conversion rate.

 However—and this is key—in my experience, the best data isn’t always found in on-page numbers and statistics.